 Hunter New England Local Health District respectfully acknowledges Aboriginal people as the traditional owners and custodians of the land in which our health facilities are located, and pay respect to the Elders, community members and the community-controlled sector who partner with us to improve the health outcomes for Aboriginal and Torres Strait Islander people in our District.
-(Hunter New England Health Sorry Statement)
+(NSW Health formal apology)

 Hunter New England Health:

 - 920,370* people, including 52,990* Aboriginal and Torres Strait Islander people

 Is the only district in New South Wales with: